axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

 ### 19. Break fixed-nonce CTR mode using substitions ###

+For this one, the first thing to understand is that we are not recovering the AES key used to generate the key stream.
+Instead, we are recovering the key stream itself (which, in a way, is almost as good as the key given we already have the ciphertext - and K (+) C = P).

 ### 20. Break fixed-nonce CTR statistically ###

+Challenge 20 is an extension of challenge 19 and 6 (Break repeating-key XOR).
+We first pick the length of our smallest ciphertext and truncate all the remaining to that length.
+We now have 40 samples of what should be sourced from an English text - so as before, the most common character is space (character, not letter).

 ### 21. Implement the MT19937 Mersenne Twister RNG ###

+For this challenge, we look at the pseudocode made available in [Wikipedia]( https://en.wikipedia.org/wiki/Mersenne_Twister#Pseudocode).
+There is a Python implementation but where's the fun in that.
+Note that by default Python's `random` module uses that by default [according to this PEP](http://legacy.python.org/dev/peps/pep-0504/).
+At the very least it should be a way for us to test our implementation!

 ### 22. Crack an MT19937 seed ###

+1. time sleep (randint, 2, 30)
+2. seed with int in time . time
+3. do step one again
+4. return the first random value returned by the RNG

+Here we need to figure out what the seed was.
+Simply, we need to figure out what the epoch was.
+It's a bit of a bruteforce approach - we just need to 'rewind' the seconds until such a time that the first random value returned matches the original one.

 ### 23. Clone an MT19937 RNG from its output ###